The Savvy Student's Guide to College Education---Chapter Two

 Once you have a sense of the kind of careers that might interest you, it's time to look at the Occupational Outlook Handbook.
 The OOH gives you an outline of the kinds of education experience you need to have, including what you may need to study in college.

 This is a very important piece of information, since many people assume that a career has just one or two majors associated with it, when there are usually many majors associated with a career.
 This is especially true for students interested in becoming doctors and lawyers, where they think they have to be a pre-med major or a pre-law major.
 Where that used to be true, most medical schools and law schools are now interested in students from all kinds of backgrounds.
 It will still be important to study organic chemistry and anatomy before applying to medical school, but many programs will now accept medical students who majored in Engineering, Business, History, and even Music.
 The same is true for law schools, where they're looking for good thinkers and good writers—and what major doesn't help you do both of these things?

 Seeing the major in action

-Once you develop a list of possible majors, it’s time to take a campus tour.
-In addition to talking to people in the admissions office, you’ll want to make sure you have time to sit in on a class in the major you’re interested in, or talk with the academic adviser in the department where your major is offered.
-Conversations with advisers are a great way to get the latest information about the major, including new career fields where the major is popular, and new classes being offered in the major.
-Academic advisers are often the experts in connecting majors with jobs, so they are good people to know!
+Once you develop a list of possible majors, it's time to take a campus tour.
+In addition to talking to people in the admissions office, you'll want to make sure you have time to sit in on a class in the major you're interested in, or talk with the academic advisor in the department where your major is offered.
+Conversations with advisors are a great way to get the latest information about the major, including new career fields where the major is popular, and new classes being offered in the major.
+Academic advisors are often the experts in connecting majors with jobs, so they are good people to know!

 Changing a Major